olivierfriard/BORIS/README.rst

 BORIS is an easy-to-use event logging software for video/audio coding or live observations.

-BORIS is a free and open-source software available for GNU/Linux, Windows and Mac OS X.
+BORIS is a free and open-source software available for GNU/Linux, Windows and MacOS.

 It provides also some analysis tools like time budget.

-The BORIS paper has more than `800 citations in scientific publications <http://www.boris.unito.it/pages/citations.html>`_ with peer-reviewing.
+The BORIS paper has more than `900 citations in scientific publications <http://www.boris.unito.it/pages/citations.html>`_ with peer-reviewing.

 See http://www.boris.unito.it